tofuengine/tofu/README.md

 # Compiling

 In order to compile `Tofu Engine`, a Linux machine in required (either physical or virtual).
 A Debian-based distribution is suggested, although I've been using Ubuntu during the development.
-One can issue the following commands to install all the required dependencies:
+One can use the following commands to install all the required dependencies:

 ```bash
 sudo apt install build-essential